 The Golden Monkey is a subspecies of the Blue monkey (or Sykes monkey).
 As a result of continuous divisions of forests, Cercopithecus species were isolated in different regions and therefore forced to adapt to these regions.
-The golden monkey is said to have diverged from Cercopithecus mitis during these isolation events (it is one of 8 subspecies of Cercopithecus mitis), and is now endangered.
-Because it has been seldom studied, little is known about the golden monkey, its behavior and ecology.
+The golden monkey is said to have diverged from Cercopithecus mitis during these isolation events (it is one of 8 subspecies of Cercopithecus mitis) and is now endangered.
+Because it has been seldom studied, little is known about the golden monkey, its behavior, and its ecology.

 Golden monkeys live in groups of between 30-80 individuals, usually led by one adult male.
-The female defends her territory, while males stay for a certain period of time after which they leave the group.
-These males are in the position to copulate with every female in the group; however it is the females that solicit the males.
+The female defends her territory, while males stay for a certain period after which they leave the group.
+These males are in the position to copulate with every female in the group; however, it is the females that solicit the males.
 These monkeys use a series of different calls to express themselves.
-Males use calls to communicate territoriality and fighting, females to display group cohesion, and alertness, and sub adults to display submissiveness, and to stimulate mobbing behavior.
+Males use calls to communicate territoriality and fighting, females to display group cohesion and alertness, and subadults to display submissiveness and to stimulate mobbing behavior.
 They also communicate using visual expressions.